What is a Bubble Study (or a PFO Test)?

 How to use TCD for the PFO (Bubbles Test)

-Spectral Doppler easily detects air bubbles that pass through the cerebral arterial circulation (such as the MCA).
+During bubble study, the spectral Doppler easily detects air bubbles that pass through the cerebral arterial circulation (such as the MCA).
 Such air bubbles have the characteristics of High-Intensity Transient Signals (HITS) with distinct increased signal energy.

 To help direct the blood towards the cerebral circulation and maximize the effect of the bubble test, the patient is asked to perform the Valsalva maneuver during the test.
-The total emboli counted during the test is a clear indication of whether PFO exists and, if yes, how severe it is.
+The total emboli counted during the test is a clear indication of whether PFO exists and, if it exists, how severe it is.

 Using Dolphin for PFO Test